Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 ![Moving Controls to NOT Gates](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/Moving_Controls_to_NOT_Gates.png)

-When the control wire in the above circuit is OFF, the overall effect on the bottom wire $A \cdot B \cdot C$.
+When the control wire in the above circuit is OFF, the overall effect on the bottom wire is $A \cdot B \cdot C$.
 The controlled-NOTs don't fire because their controls are not satisfied, and the [phase shift gate](https://en.wikipedia.org/wiki/Quantum_gate#Phase_shift_gates) (the $Z(\theta)$ gate) doesn't fire because phase shifts only apply to the ON state.
 We required $A \cdot B \cdot C$ to be equal to the identity matrix, so nothing happened as required.
 If the control wire was ON, then the overall effect would be $e^{i\theta} A \cdot X \cdot B \cdot X \cdot C = U$, again as required.